 Market-wide Half-Hourly Settlement - latest information.

-Introduced in the 1980s, The Radio Teleswitch Service (RTS) uses a radio signal to tell some electricity meters when to switch between peak and off-peak rates.
+Introduced in the 1980s, the RTS uses a radio signal to tell some electricity meters when to switch between peak and off-peak rates.

 RTS was also used for some traditional multi-rate meters to support customers who use electricity for their heating and hot water, including electric storage systems, panel heaters or immersion heaters in water tanks – some of which typically charge up overnight.